debrakao/codex/codex.md

 ## Glossary

 ### What is this?
-This document was started in November 2016 in response to teh outcome of the US presidential election.
+This document was started in November 2016 in response to the outcome of the US presidential election.
 It’s a way for me to remember who I am, catch inconsistencies in how I respond to different events in the world, react to current events from a position of how I believe the world is, should be, and will become.

 ### Codex vitae
 This is an idea coined by Robin Sloan in his book [Mr Penumbra's 24-Hour Bookstore](http://www.amazon.com/Mr-Penumbras-24-Hour-Bookstore-Novel/dp/1250037751).
 The idea is to write a book, the Codex Vitae or Book of Life, that represents everything I have learned in my life.
 If I lost all of my memories somehow, this could be something that helped me remember who I am.